Walmart Class Action Employee Lawsuits

 Walmart Takes Legal Action Against Protest Groups

-At the same time, Walmart was also on the legal offensive with employees, filing lawsuits against groups that are daring to protest against Walmart's working conditions and employment policies.
+In 2013, Walmart was also on the legal offensive with employees, filing lawsuits against groups that were daring to protest Walmart's working conditions and employment policies.

-A suit filed against the United Food and Commercial Workers International Union (UCFW) and a separate suit filed against OUR Walmart group organizers both sought injunctions to stop protest activities from happening in and around Walmart stores and at Walmart shareholders' meetings.
-Walmart leaders don't really address whether the issues fueling the protests are valid.
+A suit filed against the United Food and Commercial Workers International Union (UCFW) and a separate suit filed against Organization United for Respect at Walmart (OUR) group organizers both sought injunctions to stop protest activities from happening in and around Walmart stores and at Walmart shareholders' meetings.
+Walmart leaders don't address whether the issues fueling the protests are valid.
 They just want the courts to help them shut the protestors up.

 Walmart Ethical Questions

-So, the official ethical position from the world's largest retail chain is "What happens in Bangladesh stays in Bangladesh?"
+Basically, the official ethical position from the world's largest retail chain was "What happens in Bangladesh stays in Bangladesh."
 Walmart has never earned a spot on the Most Ethical Retail Companies list.

 Walmart Defines Retail Industry Ethics in Lawsuit Defenses